kevinmkchin/XNGINE/README.md

 ### Windows
 - Run build-win64-msvc.bat or build-win64-cmake.bat (msvc build requires 64 bit msvc compiler)
 - Run run.bat (with argument "vs" if you want to launch Visual Studio to debug)
-- Either set the working directory of the executable to be /data or move the contents of /data to where the executable is located
 - Profit

 ## License